SandcroftAv/styleselect/README.md

     styleSelect(selector);

 Where `selector` is a CSS selector.
+This selector supports multiple results.
+For example, to style all the selects on a page:

+    styleSelect('select');

 That's all.
 From then on you'll probably want to tweak styling.